NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Board.md

 ## Auto-generate the board

-To do this, click the "show board" icon near the top of the Eagle schematic editor
+To do this, click the "Generate/switch to board" icon near the top of the Eagle schematic editor

 ![](images/board1_new.png)

 And click "OK" if a dialog box appears.
 You should now see the Eagle board editor window.
 Eagle has automatically created a board for you and named it "throughhole.brd."
 Select "View->Zoom out" a couple time so you can see everything.
-You should see a black rectangle and a collection of shapes in the bottom left.
+You should see a black rectangle and a collection of shapes to its left.
 Those shapes will each correspond to one of the devices in your schematic:

 ![](images/board2_new.png)

-In my window, the power jack is on top, followed by the LED, the button, and the resistor.
+In my window, the resistor is on top, followed by the LED, power jack and the button.

 ## Placing the devices